We've done plenty of road trips in our time on the road, so I love these tips from Mary. Who's heading on a summer road trip this year?

 - Pack snacks.
 Food is the easiest way to keep your kids busy.
 But be clever: don’t feed them with energy-boosters and beverages that have diuretic properties if you don’t want them to jump like crazy or beg of potty stops.
 Consider bananas, crackers, dried fruits, and electrolyte drinks instead of soft drinks.

 - Plan the entertainment program.
 Upload favourite songs, movies, or books on your gadgets.
 Search for a new children’s app beforehand and download it on a smartphone or iPad.
 You’ll win lots of time while the child will be trying to figure it out.
 Prepare some road-related games, for example, those involving kids in learning road signs.
-If your children are very small, you can easily distract them from their frowns whims and encourage a good behaviour with surprises: prepare a bag of cheap toys and let them choose the treat every hour or two.
+If your children are very small, you can easily distract them from their frowns whims and encourage good behaviour with surprises: prepare a bag of cheap toys and let them choose the treat every hour or two.
 Or play some of your favourite games.

 - Don’t ruin the routine.
 The road exhausts kids, but if you stick to the standard routine (for example, taking naps at usual times, brushing teeth, reading books etc.), it will help them to feel steadier and more protected.

 - Plan stops realistically.
-Want it or no, travelling with kids requires making more stops than if you were cruising alone.
+Want it or not, travelling with kids requires making more stops than if you were cruising alone.
 You are dependable on their mood and feelings.
 So planning frequent stops with something interesting to see or eat will pay you with peace of mind down the road.

 Mary Holmes is a writing enthusiast.
 Currently residing in the UK with her 3 children she enjoys using every long weekend to explore a new country.